meceware/block-permissions/README.md

 https://www.meceware.com/plugins/docs/block-permissions-for-gutenberg/

 ## How To Use:
-* Activate 'Block Permissions for Gutenberg' plugin.
+* Activate 'Block Permissions' plugin.
 * Edit any page with Gutenberg editor.
 * If Block Permission is chosen for 'Show', the block content will be shown if the settings are validated.
 Otherwise block content will be hidden.